nextflow-io/website/content/blog/2015/introducing-nextflow-console.md

 environment that allows one to quickly test part of a script or pieces of Nextflow code in an interactive manner.

-It is a very handy tool to evaluate fragments of Nextflow/Groovy code or fast prototype a complete pipeline script.
+It is a handy tool that allows one to evaluate fragments of Nextflow/Groovy code or fast prototype a complete pipeline script.

 ### Getting started

-The console application is included with the latest version of Nextflow ([0.13.1](https://github.com/nextflow-io/nextflow/releases) or higher).
+The console application is included in the latest version of Nextflow ([0.13.1](https://github.com/nextflow-io/nextflow/releases) or higher).

-You can try this feature out, having Nextflow installed in your computer, by entering the following command in your shell terminal: ``nextflow console ``.
+You can try this feature out, having Nextflow installed on your computer, by entering the following command in your shell terminal: ``nextflow console ``.

-When you execute it for the first time, Nextflow will spend a few seconds to download the required runtime dependencies.
+When you execute it for the first time, Nextflow will spend a few seconds downloading the required runtime dependencies.
 When complete the console window will appear as shown in the picture below.